$369,381Average Value$219Average Price per Sq Ft18Homes For Sale

 The Cincinnati Metro

 Pleasant Ridge is served by the Metro buses.
-The Metro is nonprofit, taxpayer backed public service of the Southwest Ohio Regional Transit Authority.
+The Metro is a nonprofit, taxpayer backed public service of the Southwest Ohio Regional Transit Authority.
 I-71 on the southern end of the neighborhood provides a direct connection to downtown Cincinnati, where there are attractions like Reds or Bengals games.

 Pleasant Ridge has easy access to the Metro bus line.